csanid/highlight/README.md

 ##### **Views**
 In ``views.py``, the logic of the app and its different functionalities are defined.
 Each of the views corresponds to a url specified in ``urls.py``, as is required by Django.

 The ``index`` view first checks if there is no user logged in and, in that case, redirects to the ``login`` view.
 If a user is currently logged in, the ``index.html`` template is rendered.
 Provided as context are an instance of ``NoteForm`` (which will be visible in a modal) and a QuerySet object containing all the notes added by the current user ordered according to their timestamp, newest first.
 To create the QuerySet, I made use of the related name defined in the model.
+The template ``index.html`` will show a grid of cards representing all the notes saved by the user.
+Each card shows the title of the note and the first four lines of the content.

 The ``register`` view renders the ``register.html`` template with an instance of ``RegisterForm`` if the request method is ``get``.
 If the request method is ``post``, the view first checks if the data provided in the form is valid.
 In that case, it proceeds to add the username and password to the database with the logic provided by Django, logs the user in and redirects to the ``index`` view.
 If the form isn't valid, the view renders the ``register.html`` template again so as to show the custom error messages defined by Django.
 Thus the function provides server-side validation.